-Mirena is an intrauterine device (IUD), manufactured by Bayer Pharmaceuticals that works by slowly releasing the birth control hormone levonorgestrel into the uterus, and is intended to be used as an intrauterine contraceptive for up to five years.
+Mirena is an intrauterine device (IUD) manufactured by Bayer Pharmaceuticals that works by slowly releasing the birth control hormone levonorgestrel into the uterus, and is intended to be used as an intrauterine contraceptive for up to 5 years.

 It is implanted in the uterus in order to create a membrane around the cervix, preventing pregnancy long-term.
 The device is highly popular and is becoming more popular among women who prefer not to take a daily pill.

 What Injuries Does Mirena Cause?